myphysicslab/myphysicslab/src/docs/GetNumbers1.md

 Make sure you are using the [simple-compiled](Building.html#advancedvs.simplecompile) version of the simulation.
-There should be a link to the simple-compiled version on the simulation's web page, or find it on the
+There should be a link to the simple-compiled version on the simulation's web page, or find it in the
 [set of simple-compiled applications](https://www.myphysicslab.com/develop/build/index-en.html).

-Type `help` in the command box (and hit return of course) to see available commands.
+Type `help` in the command box (and hit return of course) to see available Terminal commands.

 Set your desired initial conditions on the simulation.
 Type or paste into the Terminal command box: